Royal Borough of Kingston upon Thames (25 011 306)

 The complaint

 1. Miss B complains the Council failed to consider her needs properly for disabled works to her bathroom.
-Miss B says the Council is not allowing her to have her level access shower replaced with a bath.
+Miss B says the Council is not allowing her to have a bath added to her bathroom.
 She feels the Council has not properly considered her needs by completing a proper assessment.
-Miss B she cannot take care of her personal needs properly and this impacts on her mental wellbeing.
+Miss B says she cannot take care of her personal needs properly and this impacts on her mental wellbeing.
 She wants the Council to consider her personal needs seriously and provide her with a bath.

 Back to top